pozpl/oxomonga/README.md

 where_are_kittens
 =================

-Geohashing application boilerplate on Perl and AngularJS.
+Geohashing application boilerplate for Perl and AngularJS.

 This code can be useful as a start for geohashing applications.
 From the box it provides API for markers manipulation  and simple AngularJS frontend, that can be styled for different kinds of specialized applications.